David Carlsson (footballer)

-David "Tulle" Carlsson (born March 7, 1983 in Stockholm, Sweden) is a Swedish footballer.
+David "Tulle" Carlsson (born March 7, 1983) is a Swedish footballer.

 Career

-IFK Mariehamn

 Carlsson played a total of six seasons at IFK Mariehamn in Finland after his arrival from Swedish Älvsjö AIK FF.
 He scored both goals in the play-off final when IFK Mariehamn was promoted to the Veikkausliiga in 2004.
 He also scored second most goals in the league in his first season in the top flight (14 goals in 25 matches).

-HJK Helsinki

 In 2006 Carlsson went on a short-term loan to HJK Helsinki at the end of the season, but returned to Mariehamn.
-He only managed to score one goal while in Helsinki.
+He managed to score one goal while in Helsinki.

-Brommapojkarna

-On November 17, 2008 it was announced that Carlsson would join newly promoted Brommapojkarna, his former club, for the 2009 season in the Swedish top flight.
+On November 17, 2008, it was announced that Carlsson would join newly promoted Brommapojkarna, his former club, for the 2009 season in the Swedish top flight.

+He ended his career in Gamlakarleby Bollklubb, where he was a highly prolific goalscorer.